8 Learning Styles | Overview and Types

 Learning strategies for visual learners

-Encourage the child about the importance of looking at their teacher when they are teaching, this will help them focus and limit distractions.
+• Encourage the child to look at their teacher when they are teaching, this will help them focus and limit distractions.

-Also in this era of technology, teachers can variety of pictures, images, graphs and other visual content during teaching sessions
+• Also in this era of technology, teachers can have a variety of pictures, images, graphs and other visual content during teaching sessions

 Auditory learning style